-Russia's role in election under growing scrutiny
+US sees more signs Russia feeding emails to WikiLeaks

 Trump's foreign policy positions

-Trump has taken foreign policy positions that seem to analysts say would please Russia, saying in March that he would consider pulling the US out of NATO because it's "obsolete" and "is costing us a fortune."
+Trump has taken foreign policy positions that analysts say would please Russia, declaring in March that he would consider pulling the US out of NATO because it's "obsolete" and "is costing us a fortune."
 The 28-member organization, founded in 1949 to defend against the Soviet Union, is the core US-Atlantic security mechanism.

 In August, Trump said Russia wouldn't enter Ukraine, despite Moscow's annexation of Crimea in early 2014.
 He later clarified to say he meant that Russia wouldn't enter Ukraine if he were president.